-If you require mathematical functions other than those listed above, than it is possible to call any of the functions in the NumPy library using the prefix np. before the function name in the string, i.e 'np.sin(t)'.
+If you require mathematical functions other than those listed above, it is possible to call any of the functions in the NumPy library using the prefix np. before the function name in the string, i.e 'np.sin(t)' and scipy. special imported as spe.
 This includes a wide range of functionality, but comes with a small overhead created by going from C++->Python->C++.

-Finally option #3, expressing the Hamiltonian as a Python function, is the original method for time dependence in QuTiP 1.x.
-However, this method is somewhat less efficient then the previously mentioned methods, and does not allow for time-dependent collapse operators.
-However, in contrast to options #1 and #2, this method can be used in implementing time-dependent Hamiltonians that cannot be expressed as a function of constant operators with time-dependent coefficients.
+Finally option #4, expressing the Hamiltonian as a Python function, is the original method for time dependence in QuTiP 1.x.
+However, this method is somewhat less efficient then the previously mentioned methods.
+However, in contrast to the other options this method can be used in implementing time-dependent Hamiltonians that cannot be expressed as a function of constant operators with time-dependent coefficients.